-I'm seeing more and more Prime cuts at the supermarket especially high end stores like Wegmans and Whole Foods but that wasn't always the case.
-There was a time I can remember having to go to a specialty butcher shop to purchase Prime.
+I see more and more Prime cuts at the supermarket especially high-end stores like Wegmans and Whole Foods, but that wasn't always the case.
+There was a time I could remember having to go to a specialty butcher shop to purchase Prime.
 With so little of all graded meat being Prime, that makes sense.

-The percentage of graded beef being Prime changes from year to year and over the last few years that number has gone up.
-There is a very interesting article Making the grade for Choice and Prime Beef by Steve Kay on 5/23/19 that looks closely at this phenomenon.
+The percentage of graded beef being Prime changes yearly, and over the last few years, that number has gone up.
+The fascinating article Making the grade for Choice and Prime Beef by Steve Kay on 5/23/19 looks closely at this phenomenon.

-The reason for Costco to get into Prime beef was of the recession back in 2008 when the economy took a downturn and the demand for Prime beef went down.
-The meat packers needed another outlet to sell their Prime meat and turned to Costco.
+The reason for Costco to get into Prime beef was the recession in 2008, when the economy took a downturn, and the demand for Prime beef went down.
+So the meat packers needed another outlet to sell their Prime meat and turned to Costco.

 USDA Prime Beef Buying Tips

 Although everyone has their favorite cuts of beef, some say the ribeye is the best.
-Others say the NY Strip and then some say Filet Mignon from the tenderloin.
-So if any one of those is the best cut, a Prime cut would be even better.
+Others say the NY Strip, and then some say Filet Mignon from the tenderloin.
+So if any of those is the best cut, a Prime cut would be even better.
 Not so fast.

-Ribeyes are considered great because they naturally have a lot of fat content throughout the meat so whether they are Prime or Choice, they are going to be flavorful.
-I personally prefer the Choice ribeyes over Prime because of the natural amount of fat.
+Ribeyes are considered superior because they naturally have a lot of fat content throughout the meat, so whether they are Prime or Choice, they will be flavorful.
+I prefer the Choice ribeyes over Prime because of the natural amount of fat.

-The Filet Mignon, the most naturally tender cut of beef is also going to be both tender and flavorful whether Prime or Choice.
-When it gets to the NY Strip Steak or a Kansas City Strip, you may notice a difference in texture and flavor so save your money on the others to splurge on the Strip steaks.
+The Filet Mignon, the most naturally tender cut of beef, will also be both tender and flavorful, whether Prime or Choice.
+However, when it gets to the NY Strip Steak or a Kansas City Strip, you may notice a difference in texture and flavor, so save your money on the others to splurge on the Strip steaks.

-I don't think I've ever purchase a Prime roast but will start looking for one and give it a try.
+I don't think I've ever purchased a Prime roast, but I will start looking for one and give it a try.
 I've also never seen Prime burger meat at the supermarket and wonder what they do with all the other cuts from a Prime steer.
 Who gets them?

 Beef Grades to Be Wary Of

-What you really have to be careful of is supermarket labeling used to get you to think you are buying steaks and beef that are better than they are.
-For example, "Premium" is not a USDA grade and doesn't give you a clue to the quality of the beef.
-I'm not saying that their Premium beef is not good, but how do you know if it doesn't have the USDA Shield.
+What you have to be careful of is supermarket labeling used to get you to think you are buying steaks and beef that are better than they are.
+For example, "Premium" is not a USDA grade and doesn't give you a clue about the quality of the beef.
+I'm not saying that their Premium beef is not good, but how do you know if it doesn't have the USDA Shield?